-Come dig in to the most important meal and topics of the day!
+Come dig in to the most important topics of the day!

 With each session of Dig In! we explore various topics in an expert-led breakfast.
 Whether you were unable to make the event, or you'd just like to dig a little deeper, below are some resources for you to explore:

 Leslie Allen, Dr. Lorraine Venturato and Pat Hogan, BEd'82, MEd'88 unpack aging, illness and end-of-life care in this important conversation.

 Join Calgary Mayor Naheed Nenshi, BComm’93, and the Centre for Newcomers’ Anila Lee Yuen, BSc’06, as we discuss building inclusive, supportive neighbourhoods – one neighbour at a time.

 TD Wealth's Michelle Podorieszach, BA’10 and Molly Stogran discuss financial strategies and informed financial decision making in volatile times.

 Vicki Stroich, BFA'99 speaks with venture capitalist Patrick Lor, BA'90, EMBA'01 about embracing risk in uncertain times.